DeamonsPride/OKAMIpack/README.md

 OKAMIpack changes a variety of assets ranging from the GUI to items.
 The pack changes the textures which can be broken down to:

 ## Utilities
-Elytra
+Elytra,
-Bow & Crossbow (including arrows)
+Bow & Crossbow (including arrows),
-Golden Apple
+Golden Apple,
 Totem

 ## Blocks
-New Beacon model
+New Beacon model,
 Rewamped Diamond and Netherite blocks

 ## Armour & Tool Sets
-All Diamond tools and armour
+All Diamond tools and armour,
 All Netherite tools and armour

 ## GUI
-Dark theme Inventory
+Dark theme Inventory,
 Hotbar with orange hearts, pizza and an orange XP bar

 ## Mobs
-River otter (cyan axolotl)
+River otter (cyan axolotl),
 Okami (snow fox)